ec-edelivery/dynamic-discovery-federated-infrastructure/dynamic-discovery-client/README.md

 ### Test: Use case 1

-Resolve the DNS records registered in the top-level domain authoritative DNS server Test DNS resolution:
+Resolve the DNS records registered in the **top-level domain authoritative DNS server** using the Peppol participant identifier format
+Test DNS resolution:

 Command: